Office HoursMo-So 8.00-17.00

 VDP: Which of your wines would you recommend to someone who does not yet know your winery - as an introduction, so to speak?

-Philipp Rumpf: The dry Reisling from the VDP.ERSTEN LAGE® Abtei Rupertsberg.
+Georg Rumpf: The dry Reisling from the VDP.ERSTEN LAGE® Abtei Rupertsberg.
 The vineyard was once planted by the universal scholar Saint Hildegard of Bingen.
 70 percent gradient, vines up to 85 years old and phyllite soil make this wine unique.
 Depth, complexity, a wide aroma spectrum of wild herbs, lemon and flint and on the other hand an unbelievable drinking flow characterize this wine.

 VDP: Which wine are you particularly proud of?